My name is J.R.

 Growing up this way fostered an equal devotion to independence and connection.
 It became a lifelong practice of holding opposites at once: road and home, whimsy and method, change and foundation.

-I’ve found that between the familiar and new is where I like to live and work.
+I’ve found that the space between the familiar and the new is where I like to live and work.

 My first language was English.

-My mother was a linguist genius with a rare, but delightful guffaw.
+My mother had a gift for language and a rare, unforgettable guffaw.